 We invest cash balances in excess of operating requirements in short-term securities, generally with maturities of 90 days or less.
 In addition, our secured credit agreement provides for borrowings which bear interest based on the prime rate.
 We had no borrowings outstanding pursuant to our credit agreement as of June 30, 2002.
-We believe that the effect, if any, of reasonably possible near-term changes in interest rates on our financial position, results of operations and cash flows should not be material.
+We believe that the effect, if any, of reasonably possible near-term changes in interest rates on our financial position, results

-PC CONNECTION, INC. AND SUBSIDIARIES Part II - Other Information
+PC CONNECTION, INC. AND SUBSIDIARIES $\mbox{Part II - Other Information}$